mozilla-it/autocert/README.md

 cli

-The cli, or commandline of autocert is simply an argparse interface that calls the api via the requests library.
+The cli, or commandline of autocert is simply an argparse interface that calls the api via the aiohttp library.
 The config file for autocert is located in ~/.config/autocert/config.yml